-Introduction 4
+Introduction .4

-Why does induction matter?
-5
+Why does induction matter? .5

-What is the focus of induction?
-6

-What is teacher induction?
-7
+What is teacher induction? .6

-Who are early career teachers?
-7
+Who are early career teachers? .7

-What are the conditions for effective induction?
-8
+What are the conditions for effective induction? .8

-Elements of effective induction 9
+Elements of effective induction .9

-Delivery of induction programs 11
+Delivery of induction programs 13

-Acknowledging Aboriginal and Torres Strait Islander Country in induction 12
+Engaging with Aboriginal and Torres Strait Islander Communities and Country 14

 Who plays a role in quality induction?
-14
+17

-References 20
+References 25